 - Dude, Where's My Respect?: Even after saving the other children from the sorceress several times, bringing back the water supply, and even turning Karaba good, the villagers still treat Kirikou like complete crap.

-- Everything's Sparkly with Jewelry: Karaba wears lots of jewelry, including in her hair and on her breasts.
+- Everything's Sparkly with Jewelry: Karaba wears lots of jewelry, including in her hair and on her breasts, and forces the women of the village to give up all their gold and jewelry to her.

 - Gainaxing: With every women not wearing a top, this was inevitable.